-Filed by the Registrant \boxtimes

-Filed by a Party other than the Registrant o
+Filed by the Registrant $\ oxtimes$

-Check the appropriate box:

-o Preliminary Proxy Statement

-⊠ Definitive Proxy Statement

-o Definitive Additional Materials

-o Soliciting Material under Rule 14a-12

-o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-⊠ No fee required.

-o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0)-11. -- -------

-(1) Title of each class of securities to which transaction applies: ------------------------- ------------------------ ---------------------- o Fee paid previously with preliminary materials.

-- (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+Filed by a Pa arty other than the Registrant o Check the ap ppropriate box: o Prelimina ry Proxy Statement o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) o Definitive ve Proxy Statement e Additional Materials Material under Rule 14a-12 -(-)(-)/ Unifi, Inc. (Name of Registrant as Specified In Its Charter) Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): e required. omputed on table below per Exch ange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: o Check naterials. et as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-7201 West Friendly Avenue

-Greensboro, North Carolina 27410
+7201 West Friendly Avenue Greensboro, North Carolina 27410

-September 20, 2004
+September 26, 2005

-TO THE SHAREHOLDERS OF
+TO THE SHAREHOLDERS OF UNIFI, INC.

-The Annual Meeting of the Shareholders of your Company will be held at 10:00 A.M.
-Eastern Daylight Savings Time on Thursday, October 21, 2004, at the Company's corporate headquarters at 7201 West Friendly Avenue, Greensboro, North Carolina.
-The Notice of the Annual Meeting and the Proxy Statement containing detailed information about the business to be transacted at the meeting, as well as a form of proxy, are enclosed.
+The Annual Meeting of Shareholders of your Company will be held at 10:00 A.M.
+Eastern Daylight Savings Time on Wednesday, October 19, 2005, at the Company's corporate headquarters at 7201 West Friendly Avenue, Greensboro, North Carolina.
+The Notice of the Annual Meeting and the Proxy Statement containing detailed information about the business to be transacted at the meeting, as well as a proxy card, are enclosed.

-Detailed information relating to the Company's activities and operating performance is contained in our 2004 Annual Report on Form 10-K, which is also enclosed.
+Detailed information relating to the Company's activities and operating performance is contained in our 2005 Annual Report on Form 10-K, which is also enclosed.

-You are cordially invited to attend the Annual Meeting of the Shareholders in person.
+You are cordially invited to attend the Annual Meeting of Shareholders in person.
 We would appreciate your signing and returning your proxy in the enclosed postage-paid return envelope so that your shares can be voted in the event you are unable to attend the meeting.
 Your proxy will be returned to you if you are present at the meeting and so request.